Ridley Scott has considered making 'Alien: Covenant' sequel | NME

 “That’s the thing to question – who, why, and for what purpose is the next idea, I think.”

 Shortly after the release of Covenant, Scott suggested that the series may have run its course.
-“I think the beast has almost run out, personally,” he said, despite there being plans for at least two more films to be released at that time.
+“I think the beast has almost run out, personally,” he said, despite there being plans in place for at least two more films at that time.

 In a four-star review of Alien: Covenant, NME wrote: “If you’ve ever enjoyed an Alien film, this one is worth spending two hours in space for.”